gvwilson/thirdbit/src/fiction/santas/index.md

 [^sighed-inaudibly]: It never occurs to most people to ask the universes how they feel about people traveling about willy-nilly.
 Yes, it's a rather small thing compared to, for example, galaxies colliding or an evil genius inventing a [REDACTED] that can [REDACTED], but still…

-One moment the ship was plowing through the waves north-northeast of Isla de Las Anguilas.
+One moment the ship was plowing through the waves northeast of Isla de Las Anguilas.
+The next,
-The next it was skidding to a stop in deep snow, its keel leaving a deep furrow behind it.
+it was skidding to a stop in deep snow, its keel leaving a deep furrow behind it.
 "Sharpish, now, the lot of you!"
 Captain Clausbeard barked.

-The pirates dropped to the snow and scrambled out of the way.
+The pirates dropped to the snow.
 Finner followed suit with Captain Abacus behind him.
 He could already feel the skin on his cheeks tightening from the cold.
 "Aright, away wi' you!"